 End Sub

-- Run the code and you will notice that there are new inserted single rows after each old record.
+- Run the code and a single row will be inserted after each record.

-8. Inserting Multiple Rows from Active Cell in Excel
+Method 8 – Inserting Multiple Rows from an Active Cell in Excel

 Steps: